Close Menu

 Q: What is the best time to visit the Japanese Friendship Garden?

 A: The best time to visit the Japanese Friendship Garden is during the spring (March to May) and fall (September to November), when the weather is mild and comfortable.
-(See Also: Best Time to Visit Hong – Kong’s Perfect Weather)
+(See Also: What Time of Year Is Best to Visit Barcelona – Sunny Secrets)

 Q: Are there any events or festivals I should know about?